pyinfra-dev/pyinfra/examples/digitalocean/README.md

     ./do.py add

-8. Interact with your new `Example` droplet (be sure to change ip):
+8. Use the ip from the `./do.py list` and wait for the status to change from 'new' to 'active' then interact with your new `Example` droplet:

+    export do_ip=138.197.214.33
-    pyinfra --user root 138.68.59.39 exec -- echo hello
+    pyinfra --user root $do_ip exec -- echo hello

-    # TODO: Why do I have to to specify `--key` for this next example?
-    # (when I didn't have to create it for the line above)
-    pyinfra --user root 64.225.38.33 --key ~/.ssh/id_rsa ../docker_ce.py
+    pyinfra --user root $do_ip ../docker_ce.py
-    pyinfra --user root 64.225.38.33 --key ~/.ssh/id_rsa ../virtualbox/virtualbox.py
+    pyinfra --user root $do_ip ../virtualbox/virtualbox.py
-    pyinfra --user root 64.225.38.33 --key ~/.ssh/id_rsa ../vagrant/vagrant.py
+    pyinfra --user root $do_ip ../vagrant/vagrant.py

 9. Drop the `Example` droplet: